There are periodic increases in 2-4 keV flux after 56050 MJD. It is systematic

 It is due to a series of bad scans due to a bad combination of scan direction and sun avoidance.

 The daily, weekly and monthly images are created for every day.

-The data was processed with version 5L, where both 1650V and 1550V data
+The data was processed with version 6L, where both 1650V and 1550V data

 are used.
-A-system camera 0 (gas leaking camera) is also used.
+A-system camera 0 (gas leaking camera) and A-system camera 3

 The coverage is increased.
 However, when A-system camera 0 is used,